swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

   ///   must equal zero.
   ///
   /// - Note: The region of memory starting at this pointer may have been
-  ///   bound to a type.
+  ///   bound to a type (the prebound type).
 If that is the case, then `T` must be
-  ///   layout compatible with the type to which the memory has been bound.
+  ///   layout equivalent with the prebound type, or `T` must be an aggregate of
+  ///   the prebound type, or the the prebound type is an aggregate of `T`.
   ///   This requirement does not apply if the region of memory
   ///   has not been bound to any type.
   ///
   /// - Parameters:
   ///   - type: The type to temporarily bind the memory referenced by this
   ///     pointer.
-This pointer must be a multiple of this type's alignment.
+This pointer must be correctly aligned for `type`.
   ///   - count: The number of instances of `T` in the re-bound region.
   ///   - body: A closure that takes a typed pointer to the
   ///     same memory as this pointer, only bound to type `T`.
 The closure's